 By focusing on individual, group and institutional dynamics, this training is specifically designed to explore the preconditions for maintaining boundaries, ensuring relational security and delivering coherent, effective treatment interventions.
-Graduates will have the equivalent to the Institute of Group Analysis Introductory Course.

 What will this course cover?

-* Attendance: One day per week
+Duration: Two years; Attendance: One day per week

 A typical offer will be made to nurses and allied professional at Band 6* and above or ST4-ST6 psychiatrists in training.
 Professionals from other disciplines such as social work are welcome to apply depending on their level of clinical experience and the appropriateness of their work setting to the content of the course.